-Live video visits (e.g., telehealth or teletherapy) may enable you to receive early intervention (EI) services during COVID-19.
-Live video visits are new to many people participating in Illinois’ EI services.
+The focus of early intervention is to facilitate the active participation of families in the EI process by engaging caregivers in the planning and implementation of services.
+Live video visits (e.g., telehealth or teletherapy) may enable you and your child to receive early intervention (EI) services.
 Below, we provide some technology tips for live video visits.

 What Internet Platform Do I Need for Live Video Visits?

 Your service coordinator and/or EI provider will identify a platform (e.g., Skype and Zoom) to use for live video visits.
 Each EI provider or service coordinator may have a different platform.
 However, all platforms will let you see and hear the EI professional.
 Your service coordinator and/or EI provider will tell you which platform they’re using and help you access the live video visit.
 No public-facing platform (e.g., Facebook) should be used for live video visits.
 You should ask your EI professional about whether the platform protects your privacy.

 What Technology Do I Need for Live Video Visits?